We Treat You Like Family

 If you don’t see your question or answer below, please give us a call and one of our experienced staff members will be happy to help you.

 Major health insurance plans are accepted.
-Medicare, Medicaid, and Aetna are not accepted.
+Medicare and Medicaid are not accepted.
 Dr. Deb’s Express Medical Care can bill the insurance companies directly.
 Just bring your primary insurance card, secondary insurance card (if you have one) and the policyholder’s name, date of birth, and social security number.

 A deductible is the amount of money you owe for healthcare services your health insurance or plan covers before your health insurance or plan begins to pay.